chrisred/posh-localmachine/README.md

 Servers may have some or all of these enabled by default.

 ## Changelog
+    1.3 (2016-12-11)
+    Add Power button and lid actions added to Set-PowerStandbyOptions Fix Add-LocalGroupMember can now add members from a domain context with DOMAIN\Member format Fix Password parameters now only accept "Security.SecureString" as an input type (in compliance with PSScriptAnalyzer)

-    1.2 (06/2016)
+    1.2 (2016-06-08)
     Add Set-PowerStandbyOptions Set-RemoteDesktopOptions Import-RegistryHive Remove-RegistryHive cmdlets
-    Fix Remove-LocalGroupMember can now remove members from a Domain context with DOMAIN\Member format
+    Fix Remove-LocalGroupMember can now remove members from a domain context with DOMAIN\Member format

-    1.1
+    1.1 (2016-02-08)
     Fix PowerShell 2.0 compatibility in the module manifest Fix errors when Get-LocalGroup and Get-LocalGroupMember returned domain objects under a local user context Fix detection of bound parameters to improve compatibility across PowerShell versions

-    1.0
+    1.0 (2016-02-02)
     Initial release